Upcoming Events

 Time to Rethink the UN

-Public webinar co-organized by the Global Governance Forum (GGF) and the Foundation for Global Governance and Sustainability (FOGGS) on 24 March 2022, moderated by Nik Gowing, former BBC presenter
+Public webinar co-organized by the Global Governance Forum (GGF) and the Foundation for Global Governance and Sustainability (FOGGS) on 24 March 2022, moderated by Nik Gowing, former BBC presenter.

 Enterprising Education for Fit for Future Results